knmkr/dbsnp-pg/README.md

 ## Notice

+- Only human [9606] data is supported.
-Versions of dbSNP and human reference genome.
+- Build versions of dbSNP and human reference genome assembly are:

 | database name             | dbSNP | reference genome |
 |---------------------------|-------|------------------|